FDA approved for more than 25 years

 • Serine

-If you don’t get enough of these amino acids from your diet, your body can make them using skeletal muscle, water and tissue.
+If you don’t get enough of these amino acids from your diet, your body can make them using skeletal muscle, water, and tissue.
+But don’t worry—you don’t have to do anything special for this to happen.
+Your body is smart and figures out what it needs all the time.

 Conditional Amino Acids

-Still, eating a balanced diet that includes all of the essential amino acids goes a long way in optimizing overall health and well-being.
+Still, eating a balanced diet that includes a variety of essential amino acids goes a long way in optimizing overall health and well-being.

 What do amino acids actually do?
 If you paid attention during biology class, you probably know that proteins, which are made up of amino acids, are the “building blocks of life.”